 “Finish Hiroshi”), with character artwork by Keiji Inafune.

-The game’s unique
+The game’s unique feature was the

-feature was the use of pneumatic buttons, which took the amount of power used
+use of pneumatic buttons which took the amount of power used to press them and

-to press them and turned it into power behind the attacks in the game.
-The game
+turned it into power behind the attacks in the game.
+The game was praised for

-was praised for that innovation, the moves, and the character designs, although
+that innovation, the moves, and the character designs, although it was said to

-it was said to have very little replay value.
-The game wasn’t a breakout hit at
+have very little replay value.
+The game wasn’t a breakout hit at its inception,

-its inception, though it did prove popular enough with fans to warrant its
+but it did prove popular enough with fans to warrant its being ported to home

-being ported to home consoles as Fighting
+consoles as Fighting Street.

-In 1989, Capcom began
+In 1989, Capcom began work on a

-genres from fighting to side-scrolling beat ‘em up after the success of Technōs Japan’s Double Dragon.
+fighting to side-scrolling beat ‘em up after the success of Technōs Japan’s Double Dragon.
 The game followed Mike Haggar, a former wrestler

 that became Mayor of Metro